 Signature Seminars (3 credits; required for undergraduates)

-- Minimum GPA: 2.5 for Beijing Center courses and Tsinghua language courses; 3.0 for Tsinghua University content courses
+- Minimum GPA: 2.5 for Syracuse Center courses and Tsinghua language courses; 3.0 for Tsinghua University content courses

 - Open to visiting students

 - Chinese citizens with green cards may apply; contact Syracuse Abroad for more information

 - Chinese citizens who have obtained U.S. citizenship may apply